Damika-Anupama/Social-Media-Application-Backend/README.md

   - payment gateways
   - accept crypto
   - etc.
-- Remove the donate page.
-  - If someone wants to donate for our community they can buy gifts from the shop page
-- Add the new items to more info page

 ### 4. Stage Four
 >In here we're going to make the mobile application to our software,